5163 Ellenwood Drive, Los Angeles, CA 90041

 To ensure effective and systematic learning, we recommend a full hour of lesson every week.
 We cover so many books––Method books, Technique Development, Sight-reading, Ear Training, Theory and Repertoire––and the full hour is barely enough to cover the materials, not considering how well-prepared the student is for the lesson and the time he or she needs to get warmed up and concentrate on the lesson.
-Little children take a little more time to get warmed up and tune in to the lesson and if the lesson period is only for half an hour, by the time he or she is ready to absorb the learning experience, it would almost be time to leave.
+Little children take a little more time to get warmed up and tune in to the lesson and if the lesson period is only for half an hour, by the time he or she is ready to absorb the material being learned, it would almost be time to leave.
 If this happens every time, learning will not be as effective and the student’s progress is stunted.
-As far as attention span is concerned, an effective teacher has a variety of ways that he or she implements to address this issue and this has never been a problem for us.
+As far as attention span is concerned, an effective teacher implements a variety of ways to address this issue, and this has never been a problem for us.

 Singing or playing the piano before the teacher or before one or two people is very different from performing before a bigger crowd.
 Some people shy away from such performances because of stage fright.
 In our effort to reduce or eliminate this fear, one of our major activities is a yearly recital whereby students have the opportunity to perform before a bigger crowd besides his or her teacher, parents, family and friends.
 The recital includes solo performances as well as ensemble work like duet, trio, quartet, quintet or chorus.
 Recitals are generally held at the school or at a hall or church.